 For the first time in nine seasons, the Patriots failed to reach the AFC Championship last year.
-The incredible 20-year partnership between Bill Belichick and Tom Brady ended with a whimper when Brady walked off the field after a pick-six in a 20-13 loss to the Titans in the Wild Card round.
-Brady has moved on to the Tampa Bay Bucs and the Patriots have lost multiple key defenders, but counting this organization always seems to find a way to persevere.
-What will Belichick and his staff conjure for the 2020-21 season?
-And will they truly roll with Jarrett Stidham under center?
+The incredible 20-year partnership between Bill Belichick and Tom Brady ended with a whimper when Brady walked off the field after a pick-six in a 20-13 loss to the Titans in the wild card round.
+Brady has moved on to the Tampa Bay Buccaneers and the Patriots have lost multiple key defenders, but this organization always seems to find a way to persevere.
+What will Belichick and his staff conjure for the 2020 NFL season?
+And how will Cam Newton perform under center in a brand new system?

 Best Patriots betting site(s)